 The proposal described in the SEIS is based on pre-application materials (included on the City's website) and additional information requested by the City and provided by the Applicant to meet the needs of environmental review.
 The formal 47° North application to revise the approved Master Site Plan is expected to be submitted to the City in late Spring 2021.
 The application for the project will be reviewed by the City of Cle Elum Development Review Team.
 The City Planner will prepare a Staff Report evaluating the consistency of the proposal with applicable policy and regulatory requirements.
 The SEPA Official will determine whether the submitted application addresses issues discussed in the SEIS.
 The Planning Commission, or possibly a hearing examiner, will hold an open record public hearing and will make a formal recommendation to the City Council.
-The recommendation will be to deny, approve, or approve with additional conditions or modifications, the application for modifications to the Master Site Plan.
+The recommendation for modifications to the Master Site Plan.
 The City Council will hold a closed record public hearing and will make a decision on the application.
 The City Council will also consider a proposed Development Agreement.